eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/resource-management.md

 iofogctl delete microservice health-case-ui
 ```

-To undo a deletion, we can simply re-run the corresponding deploy command for the deleted resource.
+To undo a deletion, you can simply re-run the corresponding deploy command for the deleted resource.

-If we want to wipe an entire ECN, we can run:
+If you want to wipe an entire ECN, you can run:

 ```bash
 iofogctl delete all
 ```

-or, if we also want to delete the namespace, we can run:
+or, if you also want to delete the namespace, you can run:

 ```bash
 iofogctl delete namespace zoo-1 --force